ziyi-zhang/Computer-Simulation/Project2/report/report.md

 ***

 ### Appendix A How to run the code
-You can run the code in real time, with any setup.
+You can run the code in realtime, with any setup.
 Do not worry about heavy calculation.
 This is achieved by splitting the project into two parts:
 - part A: **TrafficSimulation.m** that does all simulation and stores the data into a mat file.
 - part B: **TrafficVisualization.m** that reads the mat file and generate the movie.
 It supports "fast forward".